asujaykk/Stereo_Camera_Actuator/README.md

  * RIGHT CAMERA Y servo signal pin 9

- ## The command to controll the servos/camera angle
+ ## The command to control the servos/camera angle
   * The command for controlling the servo angle is recieved via the serial port  (UART).
 And the data should be in the following string format.
        *#x1,y1,x2,y2,speed**